alexandersandberg/a11yana/DOCUMENTATION.md

 # Documentation (temporary)
 This is temporary file containing documentation of supported features.
 This will later be added to the project website's documentation.

+## Why a11yana?
+* Frameworks like bootstrap can be great, but...
+* inslusive design and accessibility first
+* minimal and clutter-free; great for people with cognitive impairment
+* classless; easy to implement
+* examples of best-practice accessibility

 ## Elements and features
-* Optimized for any zoom level with any browser font size.
+* Optimized for any zoom level with any browser font size
+* Great browser support: 0.1% + not dead (explain better)

 ### Skip link
 ```html